snehamaganahalli/Implementation_of_RSA/README.md

 The program asks to enter the plain text.
 The maximun value for the plain text is [0, (n-1)].
 (0 to n-1 including 0 and n-1).

-**We will see that decryption using Chinese remainder theorem is two to three times mode efficient than the normal decryption.**
+**We will see that decryption using Chinese remainder theorem is two to three times more efficient than the normal decryption.**